Visper22/Sleep-Disorders-Datasets/README.md

 - 70 ECG records from 7 hours to 10 hours
 - 16 bits per sample, least significant byte first in each pair, 100 samples per second, nominally 200 A/D units per millivolt
-- Records a01 through a04, b01, and c01 through c03 are accompanied by additional signals: chest and abdominal respiratory effort signals obtained using inductance plethysmography (Resp C and Resp A), oronasal airflow measured using nasal thermistors (Resp, N), and oxygen saturation (SpO2).
+- Records a01 through a04, b01, and c01 through c03 are accompanied by additional signals: chest and abdominal respiratory effort signals obtained using inductance plethysmography (Resp C and Resp A), oronasal airflow measured using nasal thermistors (Resp N), and oxygen saturation (SpO2).
 - Subjects info (**LINK FILE**)

 ### Files